 T400 CN Film is designed to deliver excellent black-and-white prints on either color or black-and-white photographic papers.
-When printing on color papers, you can also create special-effect tones, such as sepia, simply by changing the printer color balance.
+When printing on color papers, you can also create special-effect tones, such as sepia, by changing the printer color balance.

-KODAK PROFESSIONAL T400 CN Printer Balancing Kit is available to help photofinishers optimize a printer channel to print this film on KODAK PROFESSIONAL PORTRA III, PROFESSIONAL SUPRA III, EKTACOLOR Edge 7, or EKTACOLOR ROYAL V Papers, so that it can be printed along with color negative films.
-This means you can receive high-quality black-and-white prints in the same amount of time as it takes your finisher to process and print a roll of color film.
+KODAK PROFESSIONAL T400 CN Printer Balancing Kit is available to help photofinishers optimize a printer channel to print this film on color negative papers and display materials, so that it can be printed along with color negative films.